hassyGo/MLnotes/README.md

-# MLnotes
-Random notes on some machine learning problems
+# Random notes on some machine learning problems